 66% of parents said they were unsure of entrance exams, country-based application requirements, and course options or alternatives.

-This goes to show how parents are in dire need of an expert to guide them through these troubling times.
+This survey of parent concerns goes to show how parents are in dire need of an expert to guide them through these troubling times.

 Solutions implemented by Top Indian Schools